PGY1 PROGRAM

 patient-centered medical homes.

-RESIDENCY SITE
+RESIDENCY SITES

-IM Clinic 2OSU General Internal Medicine Clinic
+OSU General Internal Medicine Clinic

-Providers within the clinic refer patients to an interdisciplinary diabetes management clinic, where, an interdisciplinary team including physicians and pharmacists, provides individualized care, goal setting and disease education to patients with poorly controlled diabetes.
-Pharmacists follow up between clinic visits to titrate medications and assess patient progress toward goals.
-Additionally, pharmacists at the OSU General Internal Medicine clinics provide timely care for patients during transitions of care, complete comprehensive medication reviews through the OutcomesMTM platform, and participates in population health initiatives.
+Pharmacists follow up between clinic visits to start, stop, and titrate medications and assess patient progress toward goals, all through the robust collaborate practice agreements at the practice site.
+Additionally, pharmacists at the OSU General Internal Medicine clinics provide timely care for patients during transitions of care, completion of comprehensive medication reviews, and participation in population health initiatives.

 The pharmacy resident plays a vital role in providing answers to drug information questions and educating other health care providers on pertinent medication-related issues.
 The pharmacy resident also develops and delivers educational presentations to medical residents as part of an ambulatory curriculum.